Mock catalogues of emission line galaxies based on the local mass density in dark-matter only simulations: Methods

-First, in Figure~\ref{fig:power}, we compare the power spectra of mock ELGs (either \HA or \OII emitters) at $z=1$ that are generated with our method using TNG300-D and Large simulations.
-For comparison, we also show the power spectrum of matter in these simulations and the result of \textit{halofit} fitting formula \citep{Smith2003} with refined parameters by \citet{Takahashi2012}.
+First, in Figure~\ref{fig:power}, we show the power spectra of mock ELGs (either \HA or \OII emitters) at $z=1$ that are generated with our method using TNG300-D and Large simulations.
+For comparison, we also show the power spectra of matter in TNG300-D and Large simulations, mock LRGs in Large simulation\footnote{We do not measure the power spectrum of mock LRGs in TNG300-D because there are not enough mock LRGs in TNG300-D simulation due to the small simulation volume.} and the result of \textit{halofit} fitting formula \citep{Smith2003} with refined parameters by \citet{Takahashi2012}.
 The power spectra of mock ELGs based on our method fairly well reproduce the power spectra of the \HA or \OII emitters identified in the hydrodynamical simulation over the overlapping range of scales.
 The ratio between power spectra of matter and ELGs is almost constant at large scales but has weak scale dependence at small scales.